frc461/Rowdy24/doc/robot/commands/README.md

 ### Ending

-The [`end(bool interrupted)`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html#end(boolean)) method is called once when the command ends, whether it finishes normally (i.e. `isFinished()` returned true) or it was interrupted (either by another command or by being explicitly canceled).
+The [`end(boolean interrupted)`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.html#end(boolean)) method is called once when the command ends, whether it finishes normally (i.e. `isFinished()` returned true) or it was interrupted (either by another command or by being explicitly canceled).
 The method argument specifies the manner in which the command ended; users can use this to differentiate the behavior of their command end accordingly.
 The end block should be used to “wrap up” command state in a neat way, such as setting motors back to zero or reverting a solenoid actuator to a “default” state.
 Any state or resources initialized in `initialize()` should be closed in `end()`.

 ### Specifying end conditions